 These three key chameleon skills, of course, need to be complemented by (non-chameleon) traits and workplace skills, but they have helped me to develop my sales skills and transition them across different market propositions when the opportunity or need has arisen.

-So, if your manager ever uses the C-word about you, take it as a compliment!Posted 11 months ago
+So, if your manager ever uses the C-word about you, take it as a compliment!Posted about 1 year ago